| |

 do you remember how to translate "JH8/7--O/AH...?"

-listeners came close to mutiny when Griffin, Fats and
+close to mutiny when Griffin, Fats and Rocky jumped

-at the State Armory with WDRC's Long John Wade on Friday,
+Armory with WDRC's Long John Wade on Friday, October

-After a long stay at The Big D, he moved to southern
+After a long stay at The Big D, Griffin moved to southern

 California where he spent seven years at stations like